 We are redesigning our catalogue.
 To take a sneak peek click on the slider to the right, search and order your records and send us some feedback.
 You can also order records as normal via this site below.
 You may need to perform a search again if switching between old and Beta versions of the site.

 Coordinator Koorie Records Unit and Provenance Editor

-Koorie Records Unit Researcher Stories presents researchers reflecting on their experiences using government archives close archives Definition Records considered to have continuing or permanent value that have been, or will be, transferred to the custody of an archival organisation; also used to refer to the buildings in which archival records are stored and to organisation that have responsibility for archival records. for family and community history research, useful or interesting records they have found during their research, and the impact that finding these records has had on them.
+Koorie Records Unit Researcher Stories presents researchers reflecting on their experiences using government archives for family and community history research, useful or interesting records they have found during their research, and the impact that finding these records has had on them.

-Liz Thorpe has used a wide range of resources at Public Record Office Victoria, including Board for the Protection of Aborigines records, inquests and probate close probate Definition A legal process or document that validates a will after someone dies, and authorises an executor for their estate. records, as well as the Koorie Index of Names to locate information that she has been able to share with her family.
+Liz Thorpe has used a wide range of resources at Public Record Office Victoria, including Board for the Protection of Aborigines records, inquests and probate records, as well as the Koorie Index of Names to locate information that she has been able to share with her family.

-The Koorie Reference Service provides support and guidance to Aboriginal people seeking access close access Definition Refers either to the process of providing records for researchers to use in PROV reading rooms, or to the process of determining if records should or should not be withheld from researchers for a period of time. to Victorian government archives for family and community history purposes.
+The Koorie Reference Service provides support and guidance to Aboriginal people seeking access to Victorian government archives for family and community history purposes.
 Find out more about our services and the records we hold here.